FAQS: What is Substance Abuse?

 What Are Some Common Signs of Substance Abuse?

-Substance abuse affects different people in different many ways, depending upon the substance and the individual.
+Substance abuse affects different people in many different ways, depending on the substance and the individual.
 There are several common signs that a person may exhibit when he or she becomes addicted to a substance:

-- Financial and/or legal consequences manifest as a result of substance abuse.
+Financial and legal consequences manifest as a result of substance abuse.
 Examples include being arrested for impaired driving or drug possession, stealing to support a habit, or being involved in an assault or domestic violence while under the influence.

 Relationship problems manifest as a result of substance abuse.
 Close relationships become strained due to alcoholism or addiction, often involving shame, anger, guilt, and worry.

 How Quickly Can Substance Abuse Progress Into Addiction or Dependence?

 There is no set timeline – the length of time needed to progress can be affected by the substance of use, the amount of use, availability of the substance, and personal biology and genetics.
-It goes without saying, for example, that someone who uses a large amount of heroin or cocaine every day may be quicker to develop a dependency than another who binge drinks once a week.
+For example, that someone who uses a large amount of heroin or cocaine every day may be quicker to develop a dependency than another who binge drinks once a week.

 Also, individual characteristics may influence which substances and how quickly addiction occurs.
 Some people are simply genetically predisposed to developing addictions.

 What Effects Do Drugs and Alcohol Have on the Brain?

 Long-term use of drugs or alcohol can lead to severe effects on the human brain.
 When abusing substances, the brain produces higher amounts of dopamine than usual, causing brief happiness and pleasure.
 If substances are used on a regular basis, they can cause the brain to react differently when lower levels of dopamine are present.
 This can cause depression, as well as the inability to enjoy activities or things that once mattered – especially when sober.

 Is There a Cure for Addiction?